 If you’re creating an animation, you’ll likely record voice over early on and then add sound effects and music in post-production.
 For live-action, audio may be recorded during the shoot or added in post.
 Either way, make sure that the quality of the audio matches the quality of your shooting.
 Add in music, sound effects and voice-overs that help tell the story, but don’t overdo it.
 Audio should support the overall story, not detract from it.

 - Sound effects

 Pro tip: Music and voiceover can add richness to your video, but don’t rely on it too heavily.
 Videos are often watched without sound, especially on social media sites.
-According to Digiday 85% of Facebook video views happen with the sound off.
+According to Digiday 85 percent of Facebook video views happen with the sound off.
 So include those amazing sound effects, but make sure the story still works without them.

 Hopefully, you started it with a vision for how this video would represent your brand.
 You may have included some branding elements in the video itself,, for example, by using an animated mascot or dressing the presenter in brand colors.
 However, after your video is shot, you still have opportunities to add even more branding.
 At bare minimum you should make sure that your video includes the following: